aumamageswaran/code-board/README.md

 # code-board
-A collection of all coding projects done by me in a variety of programming languages.
+My name is Akul Umamageswaran.
+This repository is a collection of all coding projects created by me in a variety of programming languages.